 Take a minute and write down a description of what you think will happen and why you think it.
-Will it be easier to keep the bat vertical when the barrel end is up or when the handle end is up?
+Will it be easier to keep the CG Paradox stick upright with the mass at the bottom or the mass at the top?
+Will the bat be easier to balance when the barrel end is up or when the handle end is up?